lioseoane/aidl-2025-project/README.md

 This head enables the model to classify the workout in parallel with keypoint and bounding box predictions.

 ## Exercise Counter
+- Info about the exercise counter

+## Training
+- Info about the training:
+    - LR rate
+    - Backbone freezing and workout freezing
+    - Loss weight
+    - Losses
+    - Framework

 ## Results
+- Small experiment comparing arquitectures (10 epochs)
+- Final training (200 epochs)
+- Inference:

 ## Conclusions

 #### Proposals for Improvements
 - **Integrate Self-Attention Mechanisms (Transformers)** Recent research, such as ViTPose [[5]](#5), demonstrates that self-attention significantly improves keypoint detection accuracy by capturing long-range dependencies and global context.
 Incorporating transformer-based architectures or adding self-attention layers to the existing model could enhance both precision and robustness in keypoint localization.
 Unfortunately, due to time constraints, we have not yet explored this architecture in our current work.
-Future iterations could investigate transformer-based models or hybrid CNN-transformer approaches to further improve performance.
+-  **Introduce Automated Hyperparameter Tuning with Proper Validation Splits** In the current implementation, hyperparameters—such as learning rate, loss weights, and augmentation settings—were manually selected through trial and error, often requiring extensive post-training analysis and adjustments.
+There is an opportunity to streamline this process by implementing a **proper validation pipeline** and leveraging **automated hyperparameter tuning** tools (e.g., Optuna, Ray Tune).
+A more systematic approach to tuning would reduce manual intervention, improve reproducibility, and potentially lead to better model performance.

 ## Demo